PushpikaWan/terraform_learnings/README.md

 - Then we can remove state file in our local project.
 But keep backup
 - We need to set locally added variables in workspace (variables.tfvars)

+#### Provisioners
+- types
+  - local-exec
+  - remote-exec
+  - file
+  ** strongly recommended to use backed golder image to work with complex task.(can use packer)
+- connection
+- null_resources
+- doing ssh server by configuring

+#### Providers
+- providers are plugins and plugins must be downloaded before use.
+It will be downloaded with the terraform init
+- show all providers -> terraform providers
+- can create modules with providers to provide set of configs

+#### Registries
+- publish providers, modules (group of configuration files) here
+- There are public and private registries

+##### Terraform Language
+- .tf , .tf.json
+- HCL
+- support json alternative syntax as well

+#### Terraform settings
+- config blocks

+####

 # followed tutorials
 - https://www.youtube.com/watch?v=V4waklkBC38
 - https://www.terraform-best-practices.com/

+# special notes
+* Do not use terraform for provisioning tool.
+Use other alternatives for that.
+Use configuration management tool for that (ex: Ansible, chef, puppet)
+* Fine line between Terraform and ConfigManagement tools(Ansible,....)
+  - Use terraform to do providers, modules, and non repeatable provisioning actions
+  - Use config management tool to do provisioning with repeatable actions
+*